 If you rather purchase a natural deodorant the below brands are safe choices.
 Each person’s body is different, and therefore one brand that works for me may not work as well for you.
 The best option is to pick one brand and test it for yourself (but remember that one month detox period).
 If you find that the brand is irritating to your skin or doesn’t work well with your body’s chemistry than try a different brand next.
 If you have a skin reaction, a common culprit is the baking soda in the ingredients.
 Primal Pit Paste makes a low baking soda deodorant and a baking-soda free deodorant that would be worth trying.

 The below four brands I have either used myself or have heard wonderful things about.
-Some of these brands can be found at your local stores including Target and Whole Foods.
+While purchasing these online is an option, some of these natural deodorants can be found at your local stores including Target and Whole Foods.
 Others you will have to purchase online.

 Try Natural Deodorant

 Give natural deodorant a try.
 You won’t smell, but you will sweat.
 But sweating is natural!
 If you have any experiences or suggestions of natural deodorants that work for you please comment and share.
 Also, please ask any questions in the comments.

 If you enjoyed this post please pin it and follow me on Pinterest for more!

 Would your friends find this helpful?
 If so, share on Facebook.

 If you want to learn more, subscribe to be part of the tribe.
 You’ll gain insider access to our Facebook group and be among the first to know about giveaways and new posts.